 Guy Yogo -- UNICEF's deputy representative in Guinea, who is working with the government to bring the healers into the health care system -- says the Ebola outbreak was so out-of-control that it undermined faith in the health-care system: "For people to start using the health system again, trust will have to be rebuilt.
 People wanted good answers about Ebola -- why was there this disease, and why couldn't the health workers deal with it?
 Ebola was a really scary disease."

-Yogo believes traditional healers can help restore confidence: "They are the first-line counsellor in communities.
+Yogo believes traditional healers can help restore confidence: "They are the first-line counselor in communities.
 The community believes they hold some sort of divine power.
 They are well-respected, and they've been effective helping us lifting resistance and rebuilding trust in the communities."COMMENT ON ARTICLE

 * FUEL FROM THE SUN REVISTED (1): The notion of converting the carbon dioxide (CO2) in our atmosphere to fuel using solar power was discussed here in 2010; an article from AAAS SCIENCE ("Tailpipe To Tank" by Robert F. Service, 10 September 2015), took another look at the subject.